bjoern-sellnau/vaccine/README.md

 With this build script, simply leave out the `define` wrapper and use require, exports, and module as you would in any other CommonJS file.
 The module id is determined by your app name and each files path on your file system.
+Also make sure that the string passed to `require` does not end in ".js", and that it would work when you wrap the file in a `define` call.

 `dev_server_standalone_node.js` and `dev_server_express_node.js` can be used
 to compile your app/lib on the fly.
 As an added bonus, it will even wrap the